How user-generated content improves SEO

 By engaging with customer enquiries or reviews, you’ll develop a better understanding of what users are looking for and how to tailor your content to those demands.
 If you’re noticing that a lot of the same questions are being raised, you could translate this data into an FAQ (frequently asked questions) page on your website.
 Not only will this improve rankings, but, like with community portals, it will make people more likely to remain on your website, where they can find the answers they need directly from the source.

-frequently asked questions as a form of user generated content
+Frequently asked questions as a form of user generated content

 Give the people what they want